Instrument Status

 This is an attempt to summarize the status of various sub-systems of the instrument.
 Each sub-system name is color coded to indicate the status at a glance: green means functioning normally, orange means mostly normal, but with some caveats or minor issues, and red means the sub-system is compromised in some way.

-• Detector Systems: The red and green detectors suffer from occasional “start state errors” in which the affected detector remains in the start phase and does not produce a useful exposure.
+- Detector Errors: The red and green detectors suffer from occasional “start state errors” in which the affected detector remains in the start phase and does not produce a useful exposure.
 The observing scripts now detect this occurrence, abort the current exposure (with read out) and start a fresh exposure on both cameras.
 No action is necessary on the part of the observer.
 This costs about a minute of time for this to happen, but the resulting data should be normal (unless another error occurs).
 The occurrence rate for these problems is 0.34% on the green detector and 0.22% on the red, so around one in every 180 exposures is affected by one of the two detectors experiencing this error.

-• Nod to Sky Observations: For observations which need a sky measurement other than the built in sky fibers, nodding away to a sky position can be accomplished manually by running separate OBs for the target and sky and asking the OA to offset the telescope as appropriate.
+in the OB), however we are still documenting performance on sky. - Nod to Sky Observations: For observations which need a sky measurement other than the built in sky fibers, nodding away to a sky position can be accomplished manually by running separate OBs for the target and sky and asking the OA to offset the telescope as appropriate.
 We plan to build a separate Nod To Sky observing mode which will accomplish this within a single OB, but that is not yet ready.

-• Off Target Guiding: Not yet commissioned.
+- Off Target Guiding: Not yet commissioned.
 Currently, the tip tilt system must be able to detect the science target in order to position it on the fiber.